 Coach Marscher is thrilled to return to Stoga lacrosse after spending the 2019 season as the head coach of the Baldwin School.
 A graduate of Conestoga (and teammate with Coach Orcutt), she continued her playing career at Rutgers University.
 In her senior year she was captain of the most successful team in the programs’ history, as well as a defense which finished #1 in the Nation.
 Coach Marscher still holds the Rutgers record for most Caused Turnovers in a single game.
 After college she moved to Boston and began her coaching career as the 1st ever girls lacrosse coach at Bedford High School in Massachusetts.
 She also held the position of first assistant coach at Boston College for one season before moving to Brooklyn and serving as the head coach of the new Division One program, LIU-Brooklyn, for four years.
 Before returning to the Main Line, Coach Marscher spent 6 years as the head coach of the Holmdel HS girls lacrosse team in New Jersey.
 She also implemented, developed and ran the girls youth program in Holmdel.
 She has directed several camps and clinics, and truly loves to share her passion for the great sport of lacrosse with girls of all ages.
 Coach Marscher is also the head field hockey coach at Conestoga.

-Sarah is a Reading para-professional at Valley Forge Elementary school.
+Sarah is currently teaching 1st Grade at Beaumont Elementary School.
 She graduated from Downingtown East High School in 2015 where she played lacrosse and field hockey.
 She played division I lacrosse at Duquesne University and graduated with a degree in early childhood education.
 Sarah was a 4-year starter at Duquesne, was nominated to the Atlantic 10 Conference All-Rookie Team, selected to try out for the 2017 U.S. Women’s National Team Tryouts, Team captain senior year, Atlantic 10 Conference All-Academic Team junior and senior year, and was Director of Athletics Honor Roll all four years.

 Coach DeBernardi is a Health and PE teacher at TE Middle School where she also coaches field hockey, basketball, and lacrosse.
 She played lacrosse at Ursinus college and graduated with a degree in Health and Exercise Physiology in 2018.
 Coach DeBernardi was a 4-year starter at Ursinus.
 Her senior year she was named captain and was nominated to the Centennial Conference all academic and all sportsmanship teams.
 She is a 2014 graduate from Springfield High School where she played both field hockey and lacrosse.
 She is a Phantastix alumni and currently coaches for their program.